Conjuring Credits

 An interesting extension on this very old principle is found in Edmé-Gilles Guyot's Nouvelles Recreations Physiques et Mathematiques, 1769, p.
 46 of the Hugard translation, under the title of “A person having secretly thought of a card to make it be found at the number demanded.”
 It details a system to deliver a card thought of to any named position in a deck of 27 cards, by means of dealing the entire deck into face-up piles several times, each time gathering the piles in a specific sequence formulated to position the thought-of card at the chosen location.
 This was later published with a fifty-two-card deck by Charles Jordan as “The 52-Card Trick”, first advertised in The Sphinx, Vol. 18 No. 10, Dec.
 1919, p.
 264. (See also in Karl Fulves's Charles T. Jordan: Collected Tricks, 1975, p.
 62.)

-This trick depends on a principle of redistribution, which is shared with other card divinations, particularly Mutus, Dedit, Nomen, Cocis and the Matrix Card Divination.
+The principle of redistribution upon which this trick relies is shared with other card divinations, particularly Mutus, Dedit, Nomen, Cocis and the Matrix Card Divination.

 See also: The Redistribution Principle.